 District 9 features several varieties of alien weapons.
 Most result in Ludicrous Gibs, all work on this principle.
 And it is oh so satisfying.

 In Inglourious Basterds, Hitler and Goebbels were riddled with bullets, blown up with dynamite, and the cinema they were in was burned to the ground.
 Other high-ranking Nazi officers suffered similar fates as well, although not as bad.

 Kenneth Branagh's version of Hamlet.
 Hamlet not only stabs Claudius with his fencing sword, he also drops a chandelier on him and, while Claudius is pinned down by said chandelier, force-feeds him poison.

-Final Destination In the first movie after the cast cheats Death, they begin to die off one by one.
+Final Destination: After the cast cheats Death, they begin to die off one by one.
 Most of these deaths were simple death by bus, decapitation, etc., except for one.
-For some reason Death seems to really hate Ms Lewton, the teacher.
-First her computer explodes which lodges a sharp piece of glass into her throat, then the spark from the explosion causes fire which spreads inside her house.
+For some reason, Death seems to really hate Ms. Lewton, the teacher.
+First her computer explodes, which lodges a sharp piece of glass into her throat, then the spark from the explosion causes fire which spreads inside her house.
 As she staggers, she falls down and manages to get stabbed by her own kitchen knife, then the gas cooker door blows open, spewing out gas.
 Then to top it all off, thanks to the gas, the entire house explodes.
 Sure you don't want to divert a meteorite to crash into the wreckage just to be absolutely sure, Death?

 How do you kill the remaining two villains?
 Bomb the two-engined cargo plane they're in with gold bars until it explodesin a huge fireball.